Event Review: When Women Speak #WhenSheSpeaks

 Butler told a story demonstrating a lack of women supporting women.
 In her youth, a woman in a senior administrative church role, working long hours for low pay, told Butler "don't go to Fuller and become a feminist".
 It was white men who recognized her intellect and encouraged her.
 Butler did go on to achieve an MA (Theology) from Fuller Theological Seminary, followed by an MA (Religion) and Ph.D.
 (Religion) from Vanderbilt University.

-Anthea Butler said if you wanted to know if your church was racist, look at how they reacted to George Floyd's case.
-If they cared about George Floyd for five minutes and then did not want to focus on racism.
+Anthea Butler discussed how the restrictions are applied against both women and people of colour.
+She said that if you wanted to know if your church was racist, look at how they reacted to George Floyd's case.
+If they cared about George Floyd for five minutes and then decided not to focus on racism, they are blind to the problem.
 She said that Christians need to not only recognize the racism of individuals, but also the racism of our churches, our communities and our structures.

-Butler talked about how evangelicals had been complicit in many issues including racism and sexism.
+Butler talked about how evangelicals had been complicit in many issues, including racism and sexism.
 She said music by R. Kelly continued to be played at events, forgiving him for being a sexual abuser while ignoring the voices of the abused women.
 R. Kelly was convicted of sex trafficking this year, four years after the #MuteRKelly movement started.
+Similarly, Christians not only forgave Trump for being convicted of sexual abuse but also ignored it and did not require repentance or change.

 While I started off researching women's rights, I discovered that respect for women is tied to respect for people of colour and other minorities.
-Jesus demonstrated respect for all peoples, regardless of gender or race, yet Christians through history have had trouble following this example.
+Jesus demonstrated respect for all people groups, regardless of gender or race, yet Christians through history have had trouble following this example.

 The When Women Speak conversation ended on a hopeful note, that voices are being heard, and ideas on patriarchy and racism are being faced and discussed.